Question: Does justice equate with vengeance and does mercy equate with forgiveness?

 Shiatsu, the author tells us, is “the oldest written form of physical therapy.”

 Compelling are the many ways in which shiatsu, once learned, can benefit one’s health.
 Nearly anyone can learn the basic techniques covered here to alleviate headaches, relieve neck and shoulder pain, address tendonitis, muscle fatigue and more.

 A short read unencumbered by heavy medical jargon and accompanied by photos and drawings that best illustrate the details, this book proves its worth.

 We like the do-it-yourself aspect of this particular book, but there are several other books in our collection about Shiatsu which are located in the non-fiction section at 615.822.
 Would you like to learn more?
 Click below to link to our catalog.

 The Allentown Public Library is collecting stories from individuals on how the COVID-19 pandemic and resulting quarantine and mandates have affected their lives.

-The COVID-19 pandemic and resulting quarantine continues to affect our society in monumental ways and will be remembered for a long time.
-However, sometimes it may be difficult for posterity to see how the lives of individuals and their daily experiences were changed.
-This is why the library is collecting those individual stories and storing them in our archives to be accessed by future generations.
+The COVID-19 pandemic and resulting quarantine is historically significant and continues to affect our society in monumental ways.
+However, it may be difficult for future generations to fully understand how our lives and daily experiences have been changed.
+This is why the library is collecting those individual stories and storing them in our archives to be accessed by those future generations.

 How Can You Share Your Story?